ShinChven/ShinChven/README.md

 ## Hi there 👋

-I am a full stack TypeScript/JavaScript web developer also build mobile apps.
+I am a full stack TypeScript/JavaScript web developer, and I also build mobile apps.

 Below are the open source frameworks and tools I love: